 One of the simplest and most overlooked aspects of being organized is getting your computer files organized.
 Every time you have to dig around for a document you can’t find or have to do unnecessary clicks to access a folder, you are not as productive as you could be.
 You are wasting precious time that you could use doing something that would help you move forward with your goals.
 Your time, once used, you can never take back and if you don’t do anything with your file organization methods, you will keep using up your time just digging.
 Your document list is just going to grow steadily so now is the time to do something about it.

-You shouldn’t be sacrificing your time just searching and clicking for a document.
-You should be able to find that document in five seconds, not five minutes.
+You shouldn’t be sacrificing your time searching for important files.
+You should be able to find a file in five seconds, not five minutes.
 I’ve been there too and there were even times when I really couldn’t find a file and when I wasn’t looking for it anymore, lo and behold–I found it.

-The idea of organizing files and documents goes back to the good-old-days of filing cabinets and paper.
+The idea of a filing system goes back to the good-old-days of a filing cabinet and paper files and folders.

-The advantage of the original paper-based cabinets was that you really had to think about where to put documents so that you could locate them easily when they were needed.
-With digital documents, since you can’t see or touch them, it becomes too easy to have files scattered all over your computer.
+The advantage of the original paper-based filing system was that you really had to think about where to put files so that you could locate them easily when they were needed.
+When your files are digital, you can’t see or touch them.
+It becomes too easy to have files scattered all over your computer.

-Even though search is a powerful tool, and there is a training course in The Dojo taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.
+Even though search is a powerful tool, and there is a training course in The Productivity Academy taking you through searching for files, you still want to have a basic organizational structure so that you don’t have to rely solely on search.

-We’ll do our best to cover both macOS and Windows in this article.
+We’ll do our best to cover how to organize on both macOS and Windows in this article.
 For the most part, the user directory structure is the same, and the strategies should apply to both Mac and Windows.

 There are three overarching goals for your file organization system: